-Step One: Strategize
+Step 1 – Strategize

-Last year, we worked on the brand development for The Monroe, a residential property in Nashville’s Germantown neighborhood.
+A few years ago, we worked on the brand development for The Monroe, a residential property in Nashville’s Germantown neighborhood.
 The creative direction was largely put into our court, with the client seeking our expertise in coming up with a name and overall visual identity that’s memorable and easily translated through to a variety of mediums.

 Following our name brainstorm and selection, we developed 4 distinct design directions for the property, showing both the overall logo and visual identity, and carrying that through to illustrate in-use applications in signage, advertisements, and collateral.
 We set a specific number of options before we got to work, ensuring that our energy was best spent with a narrowed focus, harnessing our creative energy.

-Step Two: Set Attainable Goals
+Step 2 – Set Attainable Goals

 The creative workload that went into this project was significant – thinking about everything from logo design, leasing center signs, bathroom signs, garage art, leasing books, rack cards, community room graphics, bike room graphics, blade signs, circular signs, website, floor plans, fence wraps…you get the picture.

-Step Three: Take Creative Action
+Step 3 – Take Creative Action

 After the goals are set and progress is being realized, we continue working through design iterations and deliverables.
 We start on any design project with research and mood-boarding for reference and inspiration.
 With research in place, we collaborated constantly internally to develop our designs to reach final outcomes.